Op-Eds

 -

-Lessons from U.S. Diplomacy & Military Intervention in Afghanistan
+Lessons from U.S. diplomacy: Military intervention in Afghanistan

 Over the last twenty years, the United States has spent ample resources in Afghanistan both militarily and diplomatically.
 As it withdraws from the battlefield, the rapidly evolving situation calls for more delicate and results-oriented measures.